jnozzi/cocoadev.com/markdown/OmniExpatExample.md

 ----
-I would recommend Apple's XML Services before General/OmniExpat.
-Seems just as simple, but more powerful -- General/TheoHultberg/Iconara
+I would recommend Apple's XML Services before OmniExpat.
+Seems just as simple, but more powerful -- TheoHultberg/Iconara